TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceMain.rst

     .. important::

-        The configuration has to be defined for the page containing the records and :ts:`previewPageId` (e.g. sysfolder holding the records is located outside of your root)
+        The configuration has to be defined for the page containing the records and :ts:`previewPageId` (for example sysfolder holding the records is located outside of your root)

 .. index:: Copy record; Table based configuration
 .. _pagetcemaintables: